Mobile coupon platforms can offer a lot of flexibility

 In addition to using using their SMS marketing software to send marketing alerts, many retailers are sending alerts to improve customer satisfaction.
 They use alerts that provide personalized timely information to reduce the number of calls coming into their call center.
 Many of our customers have told us that one of the most common calls that comes in is, “Where’s my stuff?”

-By incorporating SMS into the mix, customers are seeing a really significant improvement in their customer satisfaction ratings.
+By incorporating SMS marketing programs into the mix, customers are seeing a really significant improvement in their customer satisfaction ratings.
 Alerts are not just for order fulfillment status updates; their potential uses touch virtually all B2C markets.
 Credit cards and banks are sending alerts such as, “balance overdue,” “payment received,” and even loyalty program status updates such as “You’re about to reach gold,” “10 points to gold,” and “Congratulations!
 You just reached gold!”
 If you’re not using alerts like these today, you may want to consider adding them as they’ve really proven to have a direct impact on customer satisfaction.